 Columbia Pro-Palestinian Protester and Permanent US Resident Sues Trump Admin to Halt Deportation

-- The Trump administration revoked $400 million in funding to Columbia University and demanded policy changes after protests against Israel were held.
+- The Trump administration revoked $400 million in funds to Columbia University, demanding nine policy changes for potential restoration.

 Former York County valedictorian fighting deportation in lawsuit against Trump administration